mritunjaysharma394/vowpal-wiki/Command-line-arguments.md

     --batch_sz arg2 ( = 1000)        multiplier on batch size before including more features
     --batch_sz_no_doubling           batch_sz does not double

 `--stage_poly` tells VW to maintain polynomial features: training examples are augmented with features obtained by producting together subsets (and even sub-multisets) of features.
-VW starts with the original feature set, and uses `--batch_sz` and (and `--batch_sz_no_doubling` if present) to determine when to include new features (otherwise, the feature set is held fixed), with `--sched_exponent` controlling the quantitty of new features.
+VW starts with the original feature set, and uses `--batch_sz` and (and `--batch_sz_no_doubling` if present) to determine when to include new features (otherwise, the feature set is held fixed), with `--sched_exponent` controlling the quantity of new features.

-`--batch_sz arg2` (together with `--batch_sz_no_doubling`), on a single machine, causes three types of behaviors: `arg2 = 0` means features are constructed at the end of every non-final pass, `arg2 > 0` with `--batch_sz_no_doubling` means features are constructed every every `arg2` examples, and `arg2 > 0` (without `--batch_sz_no_doubling`) means features are constructed when the number of examples seen so far is equal to `arg2`, then `2*arg2`, `4*arg2`, and so on.
+`--batch_sz arg2` (together with `--batch_sz_no_doubling`), on a single machine, causes three types of behaviors: `arg2 = 0` means features are constructed at the end of every non-final pass, `arg2 > 0` with `--batch_sz_no_doubling` means features are constructed every `arg2` examples, and `arg2 > 0` without `--batch_sz_no_doubling` means features are constructed when the number of examples seen so far is equal to `arg2`, then `2*arg2`, `4*arg2`, and so on.
 When VW is run on multiple machines, then the options are similar, except that no feature set updates occur after the first pass (so that features have more time to stabilize across multiple machines).
 The default setting is `arg2 = 1000` (and doubling is enabled).

 `--sched_exponent arg1` tells VW to include `s^arg1` features every time it updates the feature set (as according to `--batch_sz` above), where `s` is the (running) average number of nonzero features (in the input representation).
 The default is `arg1 = 1.0`.